WeCovr

 Compulsory vs. Voluntary Excess

-The excess is the fixed amount you must contribute towards any claim you make.
+The excess is the fixed amount you should consider whether you may need to contribute towards any claim you make.
 It is made up of two parts:

 1. Compulsory Excess: A non-negotiable amount set by the insurer, often based on your age, vehicle, and experience.